DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 Open AI Assistant initialization may take time. `DxAIChat` is ready for use once Microsoft Azure OpenAI completes its source document scan.

+> [!Note]
+> We use the following versions of the `Microsoft.Extensions.AI.*` libraries in our source code:
+>
+> v24.2.6+ | **9.3.0-preview.1.25161.3**
-> [!Important]
+>
-> We use version **9.3.0-preview.1.25161.3** of the _Microsoft.Extensions.AI.*_ libraries in our source code.
-We do not guarantee compatibility or correct operation with higher versions.
+> We do not guarantee compatibility or correct operation with higher versions.
+Refer to the following announcement for additional information: [Microsoft.Extensions.AI.Abstractions NuGet Package Version Upgrade in v24.2.6](https://community.devexpress.com/blogs/news/archive/2025/03/12/important-announcement-microsoft-extensions-ai-abstractions-nuget-package-version-upgrade.aspx).

 ## Implementation Details